 The design issues of pitch versus stall and degree of rotor speed variation are evidently connected.

 In the 1980s, the classic Danish, three-bladed, fixed speed, stall-regulated design was predominant.
 Aerodynamicists outside the wind industry (such as for helicopters and gas turbine) were shocked by the idea of using stall.
-Yet, because of the progressive way in which stall occurs over the wind turbine rotor, it proved to be a thoroughly viable way of operating a wind turbine and making use of, rather than avoiding, stall.
+Yet, because of the progressive way in which stall occurs over the wind turbine rotor, it proved to be a thoroughly viable way of operating a wind turbine.
 It is one of the unique aspects of wind technology.

 Active pitch control is the term used to describe the control system in which the blades pitch along their axis like a propeller blade.
-This approach, superficially, offered better control than stall regulation, but it emerged through experience that pitch control of a fixed speed wind turbine in high operational wind speeds above rated wind speed (minimum steady wind speed at which the turbine can produce its rated output power) could be quite problematic.
-The reasons are complex, but in turbulent (constantly changing) wind conditions it is demanding to keep adjusting pitch to the most appropriate angle and high loads, and excessive power variations can result whenever the control system is ‘caught out’ with the blades in the wrong position.
+Superficially, this approach seemed to offer better control than stall regulation, but it emerged through experience that pitch control of a fixed speed wind turbine at operational wind speeds that are a lot higher than the rated wind speed (minimum steady wind speed at which the turbine can produce its rated output power) could be quite problematic.
+The reasons are complex, but in turbulent (constantly changing) wind conditions it is demanding to keep adjusting pitch to the most appropriate angle and under high loads, and excessive power variations can result whenever the control system is ‘caught out’ with the blades in the wrong position.

-In view of such difficulties, which were most acute in high operational wind speeds (say 15 m/s to 25 m/s), pitch control in conjunction with a rigidly fixed speed became regarded as a ‘challenging’ combination.
-Vestas initially solved this challenge by introducing OptiSlip (a degree of variable speed active with pitch control in power limiting operation, which allows about 10% speed variation using a high slip induction generator).
-Suzlon presently use a similar technology, Flexslip, with a maximum slip of 17%.
+In view of such difficulties, which were most acute in high operational wind speeds (of say 15-25 m/s), pitch control in conjunction with a rigidly fixed speed became regarded as a ‘challenging’ combination.
+Vestas initially solved this challenge by introducing OptiSlip (which allows a certain degree of variable speed using pitch control in power limiting operation, which allows about 10 speed variation using a high slip induction generator).
+Suzlon presently use a similar technology, Flexslip, with a maximum slip of 17 per cent.
 Speed variation helps to regulate power and reduces demand for rapid pitch action.

 Another significant impetus to the application of pitch control, and specifically pitch control with independent pitching of each blade, is the acceptance by certification authorities that this allows the rotor to be considered as having two independent braking systems acting on the low speed shaft.
 Hence, only a parking brake is required for the overall safety of the machine.

 Pitch control entered wind turbine technology primarily as a means of power regulation, which avoided stall when stall, from the experience of industries outside wind technology, was seen as problematic if not disastrous.
-However, in combination with variable speed and advanced control strategies, it offers unique capabilities to limit loads and fatigue in the wind turbine system and is almost universally employed in new large wind turbine designs.
-The load limiting capability of the pitch system improves the power to weight ratio of the wind turbine system and compensates effectively for the costs and reliability impacts of having a pitch system.
+However, in combination with variable speed and advanced control strategies, stall offers unique capabilities to limit loads and fatigue in the wind turbine system and is almost universally employed in new large wind turbine designs.
+The load-limiting capability of the pitch system improves the power to weight ratio of the wind turbine system and compensates effectively for the additional cost and reliability issues involved with pitch systems.

 |<< The development of commercial technology||Design drivers for modern technology >>|